There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

 The Creator Licence is designed for hobby developers or for people that just want to have fun making small projects for themselves, as well as those people that want to learn to use the product without having to pay a larger initial amount.

 The Creator licence is a 12 month non-renewing licence, and at the end of the 12 month period you will need to buy another licence to continue using GMS2 fully, or before your initial 12 month licence elapses, take advantage of the 30% discount on the Desktop licence if you want to upgrade and take your projects to the next level.

-It is worth noting that the Creator Licence will not permit you to change the Splash Screen of your projects, nor can you disable anonymous game analytics, and your executables will be compiled using the VM with no YYC option.
-You do, however, get access to the Marketplace where you can find assets of all kinds, or even make and sell your own.
+It is worth noting that the Creator Licence will not permit you to change the Splash Screen of your projects, nor can you disable anonymous in-game analytics, and you do not get access to the second compiler ("YYC").

 The different Developer licences are permanent licences with a one-off purchase price.
-When you purchase any of the Developer licences you get access to unlimited resources as well as the YYC target (the YoYo Compiler), and you can disable game analytics and change the splash screens.
+When you purchase any of the Developer licences you get access to unlimited resources in your projects as well as the additional YoYo Compiler ("YYC"), and you can disable game analytics and change the splash screens.

 Developer licences are ideal for hobby devs looking to expand their horizons, as well as for studios looking for a fast cross-platform tool to target the various different app stores.
 You can find a list below of the different Developer licences available:

 - Desktop -The Desktop licence lets you create games for Windows, macOS, and Ubuntu.
 This permits you to create games that can be shared and played by anyone on a home computer, as well as upload them to the many online stores like Steam or itch.io.